Skip to main content

 Cafeteria Skyline TU at Ernst-Reuter-Platz © (c) visumate

-In the Cafeteria Skyline of the Technical University you dine on the 20th floor of the Telefunken skyscraper with a fabulous view over the city.
+The TU canteen is currently closed due to water damage: In the Skyline cafeteria of the Technical University, you can dine on the 20th floor of the Telefunken tower with a fabulous view over the city.
 The menu includes juicy burgers in all variations.
-Costs from 6.95 euros to 8.35 euros, plant-based alternatives are even cheaper.
+They cost from 6.95 euros to 8.35 euros, and plant-based alternatives are even cheaper.
 And of course there are also fries and salads.
 Mingle with the student crowd and go easy on your wallet.

 Where: Ernst-Reuter-Platz 7, Charlottenburg